sashatanase/mezo-insights/README.md

 # Insights-repository-
 A repo aggregating all our study insights - hopefully adding to it as well DATA + MARKETING

+# 🧠 Mezo Insights Repository

+This is the central repository for storing, generating, and reviewing user research insights from PDF interviews and other raw materials.

+Insights are extracted using **Claude**, optionally scripted for automation, and pushed here for structured storage, tagging, and reuse across teams.

+---

+## 📁 Folder Structure
 ```
 insights-repo/
 ├── .github/